Alfa Romeo 75: Motorsports

 Michael Kopf with Alfa 75 Turbo in Nürburgring 1986 DTM.

 Alfa Romeo and its racing department Alfa Corse raced the 75 Turbo Group A in the World Touring Car Championship in the 1987 season.
-There were six official entries, two were run directly by Alfa Corse, two by Brixia Corse, one by Albatech, and one by the Swedish team Q-Racing.
-Team drivers included Formula One veterans such as Nicola Larini, Gabriele Tarquini, Alessandro Nannini, Jacques Laffite, and Mario Andretti as well as World Sportscar champion Jean-Louis Schlesser.
+There were six official entries with two being run directly by Alfa Corse, two by Brixia Corse, one by Albatech and one by the Swedish team Q-Racing, with drivers including Formula One veterans such as Jacques Laffite and Mario Andretti, future touring car champions Nicola Larini and Gabriele Tarquini, and future World Sportscar champion Jean-Louis Schlesser.
 The Class 2 car had enough power (approximately 320 bhp) to be on par with the new and more track focused BMW M3.
 However, Alfa Romeo had very little success in the WTCC and with the whole season descending into a political farce, Alfa Romeo team boss Cesare Fiorio withdrew the team before the overseas races.

 Australian driver Colin Bond, winner of the 1975 Australian Touring Car Championship and 1969 Hardie-Ferodo 500, had been racing the GTV6 since 1984.
 Remaining loyal to Alfa Romeo, he ran a Caltex sponsored Alfa 75 turbo in the 1987 Australian Touring Car Championship, replacing the GTV6.
 Bond's new 75 was built by the Italian Luigi team, but the Caltex team found that the engine produced about 200 bhp rather than the promised 320 bhp.
-This saw him finish in a distant 9th place in the championship while the team's engine builder, Melbourne based Alfa expert tuner Joe Beninca, tried to reclaim the lost 120 bhp.
+This saw him finish in a distant 9th place in the championship while the team's engine builder, Melbourne-based Alfa expert tuner Joe Beninca, tried to reclaim the missing 120 bhp.
 This was finally achieved by converting the car to right hand drive, allowing for an exhaust system that did not wind around the steering rack.
 Bond also drove the end of season endurance races including the Bathurst race of the WTCC.
 After Bond qualified in 21st, co-driver Lucio Cesario destroyed the front of the 75 in a crash at the top of the mountain on lap 34 of the race, forcing the car's withdrawal from the Calder Park and Wellington races of the WTCC.
 The car was repaired in time for the Australian Grand Prix support races in Adelaide where Bond qualified for a second place start and finished 5th in the car's "down under" swansong.
 Bond was the only driver to embrace the 75 in Australia but switched to race the all-conquering Ford Sierra RS500 starting in 1988 in a bid to return to the winners circle.